 We continue to closely monitor the COVID-19 situation and review guidance from the CDC, Office of Mental Health, and New York Department of Health.
 As we continue to expand our onsite service delivery in the fall, our office is taking the following precautions to protect our patients and help slow the spread of the Coronavirus:

 Office seating in the waiting room and in therapy/testing rooms has been arranged for appropriate physical distancing.

-Our staff will wear masks.
+Our staff and patients will wear masks.

 Our staff maintains safe distancing.

 Restroom soap dispensers are maintained, and everyone is encouraged to wash their hands.

 Hand sanitizers that contain at least 60% alcohol are available in the offices, the waiting room, and in dispensers on the walls.

 We schedule appointments at intervals to minimize the number of people in the waiting room.